chusj-pigu/nf-basemap/README.md

 # wf-mapping

-Nexftlow workflow for mapping of fastq reads using minimap2, samtools and multiqc.
+Nexftlow workflow for mapping of Nanopore fastq reads using minimap2, samtools and multiqc.

 Requires either [Docker], [Singularity] or [Apptainer] installed.